lgchiaretto/tmux/README.md

   - **Describe the operator**: Press `Ctrl + d` to execute `oc describe co <operator-name>`.

-- **Search and select an OpenShift API Resource (`prefix + o`)** Opens a list of Custom Resource Definitions (CRD) in the cluster.
+- **Search and select an OpenShift API Resource (`prefix + o`)** Opens a list of API resources available in the cluster.
 After selecting an api-resource, you can:
   - **Select the api-resource name**: Press `Enter`

 These bindings leverage `fzf` to provide an efficient and interactive way to manage OpenShift resources.
 Ensure that the required scripts and dependencies are installed for these features to work seamlessly.